maidsafe/rfcs/text/0054-published-and-unpublished-data/0054-published-and-unpublished-data.md

 1. **List keys**.
 Get all keys of a Mutable Data object.
 1. **List values**.
 Get all values of a Mutable Data Object.
 1. **List permissions**.
 Get all permissions for a Mutable Data Object.
 1. **List user permissions**.
-Get all permissions for a certain user (referenced by a BLS public key).
+Get all permissions for a certain user (referenced by a public key).
 1. **Set user permissions**.
-Set permissions for a certain user (referenced by a BLS public key).
+Set permissions for a certain user (referenced by a public key).
 1. **Delete user permissions**.
-Deletes permissions for a certain user (referenced by a BLS public key).
+Deletes permissions for a certain user (referenced by a public key).
 1. **Change ownership**.
-Sets a new owner or a set of owners (referenced by a BLS public key) for a Mutable Data object on the network.
+Sets a new owner or a set of owners (referenced by a public key) for a Mutable Data object on the network.
 This operation can be performed only by the owner(s).

 ## Detailed design